MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-js3d.md

 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

 > [!NOTE]
-> This is a not a complete game; it is designed to demonstrate using JavaScript and a third-party library to make an app ready to publish to the Windows Store.
+> This is a not a complete game; it is designed to demonstrate using JavaScript and a third-party library to make an app ready to publish to the Microsoft Store.

 ## Requirements